antefact/ghostchef_minisite/README.md

 ### 1. install the dependencies
 - if you don't have it already, install [hugo](www.gohugo.io), node and npm. if you are on mac do everything with brew.
-- install the project de
+- install the project dependencies
  ```
  npm install
  ```